Davidwallacesadler/DailySwiftCodingProblems/README.md

 ### May

+#### 5/31:
+Given a string and a set of characters, return the shortest substring containing all the characters in the set.
+For example, given the string "figehaeci" and the set of characters {a, e, i}, you should return "aeci".

 #### 5/30:
 Given a list of integers and a number K, return which contiguous elements of the list sum to K. For example, if the list is [1, 2, 3, 4, 5] and K is 9, then it should return [2, 3, 4], since 2 + 3 + 4 = 9.